paypal/paypal-android/docs/paypal.md

 #### 3. Initiate the Payments SDK

-Create a `CoreConfig` using your client ID obtained from the PayPal Developer Portal:
+Create a `CoreConfig` using your client ID from the PayPal Developer Portal:

 ```kotlin
 val config = CoreConfig("<CLIENT_ID>", environment = Environment.SANDBOX)